sq3rrrPrime/EncrypterMod/README.md

 * Commands to send, decrypt, and view mod info
 * Fully client-side: no server modification required
 * Optional offline decryption using a Python/HTML tool
+* Provided encryption/decryption tools, they can be used everywhere not just for Minecraft chat.

 ---
 # Offline Encryption/Decryption tools fully HTML NO DOWNLOAD OF JAR NEEDED

 ## **Offline Decryption Tool (HTML – No install needed)**
 If for some reason you do not want to download the mod to decrypt messages, you can use the Offline html tool privided inside Offline_Decryption_Folder.
+This also works for any other chat not only Minecraft chat. (whatsapp / steam/ literally anywhere where you can copy paste the encrypted message)
 What to do?
 On github:
 1. Open Offline_Decryption_Folder.
 2. open decrypter_encrypter file inside the folder.